Contents

 Stage 1 (Intervention) - Informal action

-The Council will endeavor to resolve any issues where the law may have been broken quickly and without issuing formal notices or referring the matter to the Courts.
+The Council will endeavour to resolve any issues where the law may have been broken quickly and without issuing formal notices or referring the matter to the Courts.
 This is the first option when the circumstances indicate that a minor offence may have been committed and there is confidence that appropriate corrective action will be taken speedily.
 The situation will be set out in writing in a clear manner with an explanation as to why any remedial work is necessary and over what timescale it should be completed.
 When writing to residents and businesses legal requirements will be clearly distinguished from recommendations.

 Where the breach is not considered to meet the public interest test and the history of compliance and competency of the person carrying out the work is good, and where non-compliance will not pose a significant risk to public health, safety, or welfare then the Council may consider informal action.
 This will result in verbal and/or written advice or warnings by letter or e-mail.